mikecann/gatsby_mikecann.co.uk/content/posts/battletabs-ships-and-fleets-update/battletabs-ships-and-fleets-update.md

 # Sidebar

-We know from our analytics that a large percentage of our users are playing on chromebooks or small windows laptops both of which have very limited vertical height.
-This meant that the play area they had was small and made smaller thanks to a bunch of vertical space eaten by our UI at the bottom of the screen:
+We know from our analytics that a large percentage of our users are playing on chromebooks or small windows laptops, both of which have very limited vertical height.
+This means that the play area they have is rather small and made smaller thanks to a bunch of vertical space eaten by our UI at the bottom of the screen:

 [![](./old-sidebar.png)](./old-sidebar.png)